Biodiv Sci ›› 2025, Vol. 33 ›› Issue (11): 25255. DOI: 10.17520/biods.2025255 cstr: 32101.14.biods.2025255

 Abstract:

 Background: The unique regulatory structure of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) determines its important role in the international cooperation process for endangered species conservation.
-Trade control and corresponding sanctions centered around species in Appendices, making their inclusion or removal critical.
-The volume and passage rate of proposals to amend the Appendices can be one of the important indicators of each party's influence in this field.
+Trade controls and corresponding sanctions are centered around species in Appendices, which makes their inclusion or removal critical.
+The volume and passage rate of proposals to amend the Appendices can be one of the important indicators of each party’s influence in this field.

 Key words: Appendices of CITES, proposals of species, influence of parties, trade regulatory, voting scheme